Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models

-We summarize our contributions as follows: \begin{enumerate} \item We propose a method for fast reconstruction of real images with diffusion models without optimization. \item We experimentally demonstrated that our method achieves visually equivalent reconstruction quality to existing methods while enabling a more than 30-fold increase in processing speed. \item Combining our method with existing image editing methods like prompt-to-prompt allows fast real image editing. \end{enumerate}
+We summarize our contributions as follows: \begin{enumerate} \item We propose a method for ultrafast reconstruction of real images with diffusion models, with no need of optimization at all. \item We experimentally demonstrate that our method achieves visually equivalent reconstruction quality to existing methods while enabling a more than 30-fold increase in processing speed. \item Combining our method with existing image editing methods like prompt-to-prompt allows ultrafast real image editing. \end{enumerate}